mattermost/mattermost-developer-documentation/site/content/integrate/plugins/using-and-managing-plugins.md

 The Marketplace allows System Admins to download and install plugins from a central repository.
 Plugins installed via the Marketplace must be signed by a public key certificate trusted by the local Mattermost server.

 While the server ships with a default certificate used to verify plugins from the default Mattermost Marketplace, the server can be configured to trust different certificates and point at a different plugin marketplace.
 This document outlines the steps for generating a public key certificate and signing plugins for use with a custom plugin marketplace.
-It assumes access to the [GNU Privacy Guard (GPG)](https://gnupg.org) tool.
+It assumes access to the {{< newtabref href="https://gnupg.org" title="GNU Privacy Guard (GPG)" >}} tool.

 ### Configuration